-Please note: Crime Statistics for Vienna, Austria are not provided for 2020 and 2021, as York University did not study abroad due to the COVID-19 pandemic.

-Data sources include the York Police Department, the Vienna Police Department (Landespolizeidirecktion), and the Dean of Student Life.
+Please note: Crime Statistics for study Abroad are not provided for 2020, 2021, or 2022.
+Data sources include the York Police Department, and the Dean of Student Life.
 This information is subject to modification or update at any time.
 Statistics consist of all categories and subsets of crimes required for reporting under the Clery Act.
-Zero (0) Hate Crimes were reported in 2019, 2020, and 2021.
+Zero (0) Hate Crimes were reported in 2020, 2021, and 2022.